correlation-one/C1GamesStarterKit/README.md

     ```

 1. Once you are ready, create your own Algo by forking the example `starter-algo` to serve as a base
 for you to develop your own strategy in.
-Can use the below script if on unix or simply copy paste the folder.
+You can use the below script if on unix or simply copy paste the folder.

     `scripts/fork_algo.sh algos/starter-algo algos/my-algo`